 Healthcare Industry Challenges Shaping the Future of Device Management

 There’s little question that connectivity is transforming the healthcare industry.
-While there’s clear benefits to medical mobility, there’s also some questions about whether the healthcare sector is ready.
+While there’s clear benefits to medical mobility, there are also some questions about whether healthcare organizations are ready.
 71% of MedTech industry leaders believe that providers and clinicians “are not ready” to utilize data from connected medical devices.
-The healthcare sector needs to prepare immediately to deploy and manage connected medical devices, and they need to consider how a core cloud platform can create a baseline for mobile patient insights.
+The healthcare sector needs to prepare immediately to deploy and manage connected medical devices, and they need to consider how a core cloud platform can create a baseline for mobile patient data insights.

-The healthcare industry has always faced unique challenges to balance innovation with the need for quality, compliance, and data security.
+The healthcare industry has always faced unique challenges to balance innovation with the need for quality patient care, HIPAA compliance, and sensitive patient data security.
 The considerations involved in safely upgrading to telemedicine capabilities aren’t unique to the larger pressures around healthcare innovation.

 Challenge #1: Interoperability